-We generated operating cash flows of \$53.3 million, \$59.1 million and \$104.3 million for years ended December 31, 2013, 2012 and 2011, respectively.
+We generated operating cash flows of \$79.5 million, \$53.3 million and \$59.1 million for years ended December 31, 2014, 2013 and 2012, respectively.

-Operating cash flow was lower than the same period in 2012.
-Net loss for the year ended December 31, 2013 plus items included in that loss which did not result in a change to our cash balance amounted to cash inflows of \$87.1 million compared to \$82.7 million in 2012.
-Changes in working capital in 2013 decreased cash flows by approximately \$29.3 million.
-Among the changes in working capital, accounts receivable used \$2.9 million of cash, inventory used \$42.0 million of cash, prepaid expenses and other current assets provided \$4.9 million of cash, and accounts payable, accrued expenses and other current liabilities provided \$9.9 million of cash.
+Operating cash flow in 2014 benefited from an increase in net income of \$55.1 million compared to 2013.
+Net income for the year adjusted for items included in net income which did not result in a change to our cash balance amounted to cash inflows of \$118.8 million, compared to \$80.7 million in 2013.
+Changes in working capital in 2014 decreased cash flows by approximately \$31.5 million.
+Among the changes in working capital, accounts receivable used \$16.1 million of cash, inventory used \$27.0 million of cash, prepaid expenses and other current assets provided \$8.1 million of cash, and accounts payable, accrued expenses and other current liabilities provided \$2.4 million of cash.

-Operating cash flows for 2012 were lower than the same period in 2011 largely because of the repayment of our convertible 2012 Notes of \$165.0 million, of which \$31.0 million were classified as an operating use of cash for the repayment of accreted interest.
-Cash from operations was also negatively impacted by a one-time tax withholding payment of \$29.8 million related to our former CEO's deferred equity compensation.
-Net income for the year ended December 31, 2012, plus items included in those earnings that did not result in a change to our cash balance, amounted to approximately \$82.7 million.
-Changes in working capital decreased cash flows by approximately \$22.1 million.
-Among the changes in working capital, accounts receivable provided \$3.8 million of cash, inventory used \$0.7 million of cash, prepaid expenses and other current assets used \$3.1 million of cash, and accounts payable, accrued expenses and other current liabilities used \$21.1 million of cash, where the \$29.8 million cash paid for federal and state taxes was presented.
+Operating cash flows for 2013 were lower than the same period in 2012, largely because of the loss in 2013.
+Net loss for the year plus items included in that loss which did not result in a change to our cash balance amounted to cash inflows of \$80.7 million compared to \$82.7 million in 2012.
+Changes in working capital decreased cash flows by approximately \$22.9 million.
+Among the changes in working capital, accounts receivable used \$2.9 million of cash, inventory used \$35.5 million of cash, prepaid expenses and other current assets provided \$4.8 million of cash, and accounts payable, accrued expenses and other current liabilities used \$9.9 million of cash.

-Net income for the year ended December 31, 2011, plus items included in those earnings that did not result in a change to our cash balance, amounted to \$119.4 million.
-In 2011, the impact of net working capital items on operating cash flows excluding the impact of acquisitions was a decrease of \$12.3 million.
-Increases in accounts receivable used \$1.9 million of cash, increases in prepaid expenses and other current assets used \$0.4 million of cash, which includes a tax refund of \$10.0 million, and decreases in accounts payable, accrued expenses, and other current liabilities used \$11.8 million of cash.
-Decreases in inventory provided \$1.7 million of cash.
+Net income for the year ended December 31, 2012, plus items included in those earnings that did not result in a change to our cash balance, amounted to \$82.7 million.
+In 2012, the impact of net working capital items on operating cash flows was a decrease of \$22.1 million.
+Decreases in accounts receivable provided \$3.8 million of cash, decreases in prepaid expenses and other current assets used \$3.1 million of cash, and decreases in accounts payable, accrued expenses, and other current liabilities used \$21.1 million of cash.
+Inventory used \$0.7 million of cash.